I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Anthrax chose to work with Dave Jerden on Sound of White Noise, who was something of a 'hip' producer at the time, due to his previous gigs with bands like Jane's Addiction and Alice in Chains.
-It probably helped that Jerden and John Bush were already familiar with one another, since Dave had worked on Armored Saint's stellar Symbol of Salvation.
-Jerden's production on White Noise gave Anthrax a grittier, earthier sound that fit their new vibe perfectly.
+Anthrax hired Dave Jerden to produce Sound Of White Noise.
+He was something of a 'hip' producer at the time, due to his previous work for bands like Jane's Addiction and Alice in Chains.
+It probably helped that Jerden and John Bush already knew each another, as Dave had produced Armored Saint's stellar 1991 release Symbol of Salvation.
+Jerden's gritty production style gave White Noise an earthier sound that fit Anthrax's new vibe perfectly.

-When you press "play" on Sound of White Noise, a prim and proper voice intones, "This is a journey into sound..." before Anthrax commences blasting with "Potter's Field," a slamming opener that admirably showcases Anthrax's new mindset.
-The song's thudding, machine-precise rhythms recall their New York neighbors in Helmet or Prong, and Bush's emotive wailing over the top leaves no doubt that this new partnership is going to work out just fine.
+When you press "play" on Sound of White Noise, a prim and proper voice intones, "This is a journey into sound..." and then Anthrax commences blasting with "Potter's Field," a slamming opener that admirably showcases the band's new take-no-prisoners mindset.
+The thudding, machine-precise rhythms recall their New York neighbors in Helmet or Prong, and Bush's emotive wailing over the top leaves no doubt that this new partnership is going to work out just fine.

 Read More From Spinditty